circa: Late 1800s

 Note: We have a matching Sofa available, contact us for details.

 Condition: Great condition.
-A few minor dings and marks at the feet, normal for their age and use.
+A few dings,marks and discoloration on wood, normal for their age and use.
 New upholstery.

 Our gallery staff will normally respond by the next business day.
 The phone number is optional, but it is often more efficient to respond by phone.